Greensboro massacre: Greensboro Truth and Reconciliation Commission

 In November 2004, nearly 700 people, including several survivors, marched in Greensboro along the original planned route from the housing project to Greensboro City Hall to mark the 25th anniversary of the event.
-That year, a group of private citizens founded the Greensboro Truth and Reconciliation Commission.
-The private group announced that the Commission would take public testimony and conduct an investigation, in order to examine the causes and consequences of the massacre.
-It was patterned after official Truth and Reconciliation Commissions, generally organized by national governments, such as that notably conducted in post-apartheid South Africa.
+That year, a group of private citizens founded the Greensboro Truth and Reconciliation Commission (GTRC).
+The private group announced that the Commission would take public testimony and conduct an investigation in order to examine the causes and consequences of the massacre.
+The GTRC was patterned after other truth and reconciliation commissions, notably the one conducted in post-apartheid South Africa.

 The organizers appealed to the Mayor and the City Council for their endorsement, but failed to gain support.
 The Greensboro City Council, led by Mayor Keith Holliday, voted six to three against endorsing the work of the group.
 The three African-American members of the Council voted in favor of the measure.
 The mayor at the time of the massacre, Jim Melvin, also rejected the private commission.
-Without official recognition and authority, the Commission lacked both the power of subpoena to compel testimony, and the ability to invoke the charge of perjury for false testimony.
+Without official recognition and statutory authority, the Commission lacked both the power of subpoena to compel testimony, and the ability to invoke the charge of perjury for false testimony.
 "The mandate of the Commission was decidedly specific – no matter how painful it might prove to be, its core mission would be to reveal and disseminate the truth."

-Commission Process

-The group proceeded without official support, but with significant community support and attention.
-From a total of 67 nominees put forward in February 2004, the selection committee was given 90 days to agree on seven volunteer commissioners.
-The Commission's work had significant moral authority in the community due to support from broad sectors: ministers, educators, activists, academics, even from business leaders.
-But without official recognition and authority, the Greensboro commission lacked both the power of subpoena to compel testimony, and the ability to invoke the charge of perjury for false testimony.

-The process followed by the GTRC was described in their Final Report Introduction:
+The process followed by the GTRC was described in its Introduction to the final report:

-"The commission was ultimately successful in securing the cooperation of survivors by conducting one-on-one interviews.
+The commission was ultimately successful in securing the cooperation of survivors by conducting one-on-one interviews.
 This resulted in the collection of 145 oral statements.
 The commission also granted requests from a dozen individuals (who wished to remain anonymous), to include their statements in the final report.
 Included in the oral statements were testimonials of 17 demonstrators and 14 people from the-then Morningside Homes (which were demolished in 2002), along with 7 written accounts.
 The Greensboro Truth and Reconciliation Commission was also successful in obtaining statements from six current or former Greensboro police officers, five current or former members of the KKK and the American Nazi Party, and a judge.
-Three public hearings were held (two at local area universities, and one at a high school), each of which transpired over a two-day period (Friday and Saturday).
-For the commissioners' safety, each public hearing featured a significant police presence."
+Three public hearings were held....
+For the commissioners' safety, each public hearing featured a significant police presence.